cogent3/cogent3.github.io/_sources/index.rst.txt

     Third-party developers can deploy their code as cogent3 apps with just a few lines.
 See the app `demo project <https://github.com/cogent3/app_template>`_ for an example of how easy it is to share your cogent3 apps.

     Please post any questions you have about writing apps or sharing them on `cogent3 discussions <https://github.com/cogent3/cogent3/discussions>`_.

-.. dropdown:: 🆕 Docs are out for piqtree2 🎉

-    Speaking of plugins, checkout the new documentation for `piqtree2 <https://piqtree2.readthedocs.io/>`_.

 .. the ordering of the index items below is critical since it defines the web site header!